mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

 ## Conclusion

-I’m very impressed, like any Policies engine you can create policies to add more security and governance in your Kubernetes clusters.
-But Kyverno can do way more than just that, in a simple manner.
+I’m very impressed, like any policies engine you can create policies to add more security and governance in your Kubernetes clusters.
+But Kyverno can do way more than just that, and in a simple manner.